Insight into Bristol

 - have worked with IntoUniversity in the past

-We are dedicated to ensuring our summer school programmes are inclusive and welcoming to all.
+We are dedicated to ensuring our summer school programmes are inclusive and welcoming.
 We welcome applications from students living with disabilities, learning difficulties and other health and mental health conditions.

 Find out more